- Share this article on Facebook

-This story can be read in full in the Mar.
+This story appears in the Mar.
 16 issue of The Hollywood Reporter.

 Bill Maher has three words that should terrify Hollywood: Obama could lose.

-In the process of making his high-profile donation, the bomb-throwing provocateur -- a devout atheist who wants to legalize most recreational drugs and famously was kicked off ABC for saying the 9/11 terrorists weren’t cowards -- has crossed the line from pay cable commentator to mainstream activist.
+With his donation, Maher — whose politics aren’t exactly down-the-line liberal — has become the highest-profile celebrity to give so much to the Obama re-election cause, which has struggled to gain steam in Hollywood (DreamWorks Animation CEO Jeffrey Katzenberg remains the industry’s largest donor, giving $2 million to Obama’s super PAC as of Jan.
+31).
+In the process, the bomb-throwing provocateur — a devout atheist who wants to legalize most recreational drugs and famously was kicked off ABC for saying the 9/11 terrorists weren’t cowards — has crossed the line from pay cable commentator to mainstream activist.
 Unlike late-night peers Jon Stewart, with his Rally to Restore Sanity, or Stephen Colbert, who launched a satirically eponymous super PAC, Maher is publicly putting his own money where his big mouth is.
 And in doing so, he is setting himself up as an increasingly powerful voice as the presidential campaign heads into its defining months.

 “To all rich liberals: This is where the game is now,” he says.
 “There’s only one place in this country where the millionaires and billionaires are liberals, and that’s here in California.”